 Pets have long been our most trusted and loyal companions.
-However, these days many people see them as more than just pets, with two in three Australians saying they consider their pet as a member of their family.¹
+However, these days many people see them as more than just pets, with with many Australian households considering their pets to be part of the family.

 So, should you have a pet funeral when your beloved companion passes away?
 We all know that the joys of having a four-legged member of the family, come with an emotional cost.
 It’s distressing when they become ill and losing a pet can be devastating.
 For this reason, it’s understandable that many people want to pay tribute to their pet’s life and say goodbye in a special way.
 With this in mind, it’s no surprise that the way we say farewell and remember our pets is becoming more thoughtful.

 Why hold a pet funeral?